 Keep in mind that the excursions, their lengths, and dates are all subject to change.

-- Undergraduate and graduate students who are 21 years of age or older
+- Engineering Undergraduate and graduate students who are 21 years of age or older

 - Must have applied for a passport or already hold a passport by the application deadline.
 Need to apply?
 See instructions here.